BlvckAres/alx-zero_day/README.md

-My first readme
+My first readme and so far the coding is going well.
-This will be my first pull request.